naver/hubblemon/Readme.md

 In eval mode, 'conn' and 'cursor' variable is pre-setted and user use this value for script.

-In below page, conn is pre-set as memcached connection of xmon01.arcus(11211 port) Script set 0 to 99 to memcached and recevie them as list.
+In below page, conn is pre-set as memcached connection of test.mc (11211 port) Script set 0 to 99 to memcached and recevie them as list.
 Hubblemon prints lists with return_as_string(ret, p) p is an inner variable to handle parameter.
 Hubblemon prints p['result'] which is set in return_as_string